jsjoeio/joeprevite.com/content/2020-08-12-brave-clojure/index.md

 - Maps vs. vectors vs. lists?
 - When to use hash sets vs. sorted sets?
 - Why do Clojure lazy sequences only need to be realized once?
 Are they cached?
+- What is "serial code"?
+- What are some real use cases for concurrency and parallelism?
+- How do futures differ from delays?

 ## Glossary

 - **arity** - the number of parameters of a function
 - **coercion** - todo
+- **concurrency** - managing more than one task at the same time
 - **consing** - when you use `cons` function
 - **contagion** - todo
 - **expander** - todo
 - **function composition** - todo
+- **future** - a task defined on another thread without requiring the result right away
 - **homoiconic** - todo
 - **indirection** - todo
 - **interning** - in the context of `var`, it's where you internalize it within a namespace
+- **interleaving** - switching between two tasks.
 - **lazy sequence** - members aren't computed until you access them
 - **macro expansion** - "the process of determining the return value of a macro"
 - **memoize** - todo